Ellipse#

 a user-specified maximum number of iterations is reached.

-more than a given fraction of the elliptical sample points have no valid data in then, either because they lie outside the image boundaries or because they were flagged out from the fit by sigma-clipping.
+more than a given fraction of the elliptical sample points have no valid data in them, either because they lie outside the image boundaries or because they were flagged out from the fit by sigma-clipping.

 In any case, a minimum number of iterations is always performed.
 If iterations stop because of reasons 2 or 3 above, then those ellipse parameters that generated the lowest absolute values for harmonic amplitudes will be used.
 At this point, the image data sample coming from the best fit ellipse is fitted by the following function: